Fake Service Dog Vests, Certificates and ID Card Scam

 It promises a forum of informative articles, newsworthy dog stories, health and breed information, and heartwarming videos.
 The site addresses current issues affecting dogs and their human parents - from serious health concerns to lifestyle issues on feeding, grooming and the overall well-being and mental health of dogs.
 It is the Internet newspaper, all about dogs.
 For more information about The Dogington Post and Service Dogs, visit dogingtonpost.com

-*News Release by Dogington Post: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+2Source/Reference: Dogington Post (1 (561)7065557).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.

 Related Service/Therapy Animals Documents

 Full List of Service/Therapy Animals Publications Full List of Disabled World News Updates

 Disclaimer: Disabled World is strictly a news and information website provided for general informational purpose only and does not constitute medical advice.
 Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
 Please report outdated or inaccurate information to us.

 Disclosure: Disabled World is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.
 View our Advertising Policy for further information.